Alejandrocsdev/Uniclubs-Server/README.md

 # Gamech

-## 🛠️ Backend Server Setup Guid
+## 🛠️ Backend Server Setup Guide

-This guide provides clear steps for frontend teammates to **start and run the backend server**.
+This guide provides clear steps for teammates to **start and run the backend server**.

 ## 1. Clone or Pull the Repository

+If you haven't cloned the repository yet, do:

 ```
 git clone https://github.com/Alejandrocsdev/Uniclubs-Server.git